 NUCLEAR WEAPONS

-- Resolve maintenance problems and submit deficiency reports on faulty components
+- Uses critical thinking skills to troubleshoot and resolve maintenance problems and submit deficiency reports on faulty components

-- Assist in performing operational checks on alarm systems
+- Assists in performing operational checks on alarm systems and inspects, audits, maintains high-security storage structure

 CAREER TASKS